cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 The [Inter-Blockchain Communication (IBC) protocol](https://ibcprotocol.org/) is the basis for **interoperability** in Cosmos.
 It leverages Tendermint's instant finality to allow for the transfer of value (i.e. tokens) and data communication between heterogenous chains.
 Blockchains with different applications and architecture specifications become interoperable whether or not they share a validator set.

 Without IBC, the interoperability of heterogenous chains is difficult to achieve because they may implement the consensus, networking, and application layers in various ways.
-On the other hand, as soon as a blockchain is compatible with IBC, it becomes interoperable with others.
+As soon as a blockchain is compatible with IBC, it becomes interoperable with others.
 IBC has few requirements to make a chain compatible: Mainly, the consensus layer must have fast and absolute finality.

 *With these chain-to-chain connections now possible, how can we create a network of blockchains?*

 The first naive idea would be to connect each blockchain with the other chains through direct IBC connections.
-Unfortunately this would quickly lead to a very large, expensive, and ultimately unmanageable number of connections in the network.
+Unfortunately, this would quickly lead to a very large, expensive, and ultimately unmanageable number of connections in the network.
 In fact, the number of connections in the network would increase quadratically with the number of blockchains.

-A second idea, one that reduces the number of connections necessary back down to the number of chains, would be to introduce an intermediate entity that facilitates the transfer between chains, in a hub and spoke model.
+A second idea, one that **reduces the number of connections necessary** back down to the number of chains, would be to introduce an intermediate entity that facilitates the transfer between chains, in a hub and spoke model.
 Unfortunately, this would bring back unwelcome centralization.

 *How could we uphold decentralization then?*